mattermost/docs/source/boards/sharing-boards.rst

 1. Open a board in any view.
 2. On the top-right of the board select **Share board**.
+3. Copy the internal link to **Share an editable view with users who have permissions to the board**.
+-- OR --
-3. Set the toggle on to **Publish to web and share this board with anyone**.
+4. Switch to the Publish tab and set the toggle on to **Publish and share a "read-only" link with everyone on the web**.
 5. Copy the link provided.

 Anyone with the link will be able to view the board.